Start Planning

 Belarus

-New Year’s Day 2024, 2025 and 2026 in Belarus
+New Year’s Day 2026 and 2027 in Belarus

 Belarus celebrates New Year’s Day with a public holiday every 1 January, as does most of the rest of the world.
 However, the celebrations really begin on New Year’s Eve and reach a high point with the turning of the clock from 11:59pm on 31 December to midnight on 1 January.